ALMSIVI/novel-tools-py/docs.md

 - type (str): Specifies the type for this matcher.
 - regex (str): The regex to match for.
 It will contain two groups: the first group is the index, the second (optional) is the title.
 - index_group (int, optional, default=0): The group index for the title's order/index (starting from 0).
 - content_group (int, optional, default=1): The group index for the title's content (starting from 0).
+Use 0 if there is no content, in which case the entire title will be used as content.
 - tag (str, optional, default=None): The tag to append to matched data.
 Sometimes there may exist several independent sets of indices within the same book; for example, there might be two different Introductions by different authors before the first chapter, or there might be several interludes across the volume.
 In such case, one can attach a tag to the data, and have a special Validator that only checks for that tag.

 ### SpecialMatcher